Myofascial Release Therapy and Functional Movement

 Awareness is the key to reducing stress and tension.
 Myofascial Release is the most effective way to teach our body how to let go of the tension that we are not even aware of.
 We push ourselves to exhaustion most days and yet we never allow ourselves the most important recovery tool of deep relaxation.
 During your session we follow the "Fascial Voice" releasing the lines of tension that lead us to your deepest restrictions.
 Without harming or further injuring your tissue you are able to release stored tension that you have been carrying around for years.
 Learning how to breath and relax is vital in reducing stress and tension, but we were never taught how.
 Myofascial Release is the "missing link" in healthcare and the only way to properly heal without causing further injury.

-Functional Movement provides the blueprint for returning back to healthy activity.
-Carolyn recently became certified in Applied Functional Science.
-She has completed many certifications over the years but has narrowed it down to a system that supports her myofascial release.
-After 25 years of searching for the bodies natural ability to heal she realized we must first let go of stress and tension.
-The culprit is we don't even know the stress and tension exist.
+Functional Movement provides the blueprint for healthy activity.
+Carolyn has completed many certifications over the years but has narrowed it down to a system that supports her myofascial release.
+After 25 years of searching for the bodies natural ability to heal she realized we must first let go of stress and tension before we can optimally gain performance.
+The culprit is we don't even know that stress and tension exist.
 We have great coping mechanisms but they run to a fault.
-With a variety of everyday movements and self treatment you bring awareness to your own prescription for health.
-I don't fix you, you fix you.
-Take your life back and become you own advocate.
-Classes are small so you are encouraged to do your own work.
-It's the only way.
+Functional movements based on three directions help our bodies let go of the stress and tension but also build mobility, stability and strength providing your own prescription for health.
+Functional Movement and Golf Functional Movement training will show that I don't fix you, you fix you.

 Self treating your fascia everyday for thirty minutes will help relieve pain and stress.
 Everyday we stand up in gravity and the denseness of the ground underneath us creates tension on our fascial system.
 Our fascial system protects us from those forces.
 This is why symptoms are produced years later as our fascia adapts over time.
 The symptoms may not even be related to the cause.
 A recent injury may have been related to an old one.
 The old injury can be related to the new job you have or the new exercise plan.
 Self-treatment will help with every situation not only giving your fascia the release it needs but at the same time you are developing awareness of all the tension in your body.
 The single most beneficial thing you an do for yourself is self-treatment.
 Stop the excuses and create a space you can commit to, for yourself and your loved ones.